Mr. Toad's Wild Ride: Right Track

 On the Right Track, guests first passed through the library (similar to the Disneyland version) then broke out of Toad Hall and passed through a barnyard, coming face to face with a sheep, a pig and a couple of cows along the way.
-After passing through a small tunnel with several warning signs, known as the One Way Street, guests made a turn into a central plaza.
+After encountering a bull, and crashing into a barn to be attacked by chickens, guests pass through a small tunnel with several warning signs, known as the One Way Street, guests made a turn into a central plaza.
 Traveling around the turn, the vehicles passed a policeman signaling riders to stop with his whistle.
 Guests then made a right hand turn into the courtroom and saw the judge (who in this version was actually a policeman holding a gavel).
 Upon making another right hand turn, the vehicles passed by several policemen and weasel convicts and then entered a prison cell, where some weasels were trying to break out.

 After winding through the cells, guests emerged out into Shireland, passing by a shootout between the police and some weasels (using red lights to simulate gunfire).
 Several of the police barriers then moved aside revealing a railroad crossing, complete with a ringing bell.
 The gate then moved aside (presumably breaking apart), and the vehicles made a right hand turn onto the tracks.
 The vehicles traveled along the railroad tracks until getting hit by a train (with guests seeing the headlight of the locomotive).
-A door then opened, revealing the underworld scene, in which there were volcanos, flashing lights, multiple laughing demons, and a giant flat of Satan that popped up (similarly to the dandelion in Alice in Wonderland).
+A door then opened, revealing the hell scene, in which there were volcanos, flashing lights, multiple laughing demons, and a giant flat of Satan that popped up (similarly to the dandelion in Alice in Wonderland at Disneyland).
 Afterwards, guests went through a door back to the boarding area.

 Left Track

 From the boarding area to the plaza, the Left Track passed through three scenes not seen in the Right Track: Toad's trophy room, a kitchen, and a Gypsy camp.
 After going through the One Way Street and rounding the plaza, instead of entering the courtroom, guests continued on and entered Winky's Tavern.
 Mr Winky the bartender, who was holding two beer mugs, could then be seen ducking down, leaving the mugs spinning in the air (this gag was recycled for the revamped 1983 California version of the ride).
 The vehicles then made a right hand turn and guests could see the weasels hiding out in the tavern among the ale barrels.
 Following this, guests emerged into the night countryside.
 Passing by Ratty's house (where Ratty appeared only once and Moley was seen on a boat), the vehicles reached a railroad crossing.
 This gate moved aside, and vehicles made a left hand turn onto the railroad tracks.
 As on the Right Track, the headlight of the locomotive was visible before the train hit the guests.
-The underworld scene on this track was merely a mirror image of the Right Track's hell sequence.
+The hell scene on this track was merely a mirror image of the Right Track's hell sequence.